ohbumjun/mrawesome.github.io/index.md

     * January 2024 - May 2024
     * Developed "Dungeon Delivery", a game successfully launched on both Android and iOS platforms.
 This involved porting an existing Unity C# project to our company's proprietary C++ game engine
     * For more details about my work, feel free to reach out! [this post](/mrawesome.github.io/professionalprojects/DungeonDelivery/)
+    * [**Key Achivements**]
+      * Developed a C# to C++ conversion tool using the Roslyn API, automating the porting of Unity C# projects to custom game engines, which reduced development time by at least 2 weeks
+      * Maintained and enhanced the network client logic for "Dungeon Delivery," addressing various bugs and improving TCP/IP-based communication to enhance overall game stability and performance.
+      * Maintained secure server-client communication using the OpenSSL library, an open-source cryptographic toolkit, enhancing my understanding of network programming while ensuring the confidentiality and integrity of player data
 <br>

 ## *Korea Gap Year*